fermarsan/aixt/docs/API.md

 ## Analog to Digital Converter (ADC inputs)

-The syntax for all the ADC functions is: `adcx_function_name()`, being `x` the identifing number in case of multiple ADCs.
-You can ommit the `x` for refering to the first ADC or in the case of having only one.
+The syntax for all the ADC functions is: `adcx_function_name()`, being `x` the identifying number in case of multiple ADCs.
+You can omit the `x` for referring to the first ADC or in the case of having only one.

 ### ADC setup
 ```v